Linguistic Atlas of the Upper Midwest

-The Linguistic Atlas of the Upper Midwest (LAUM), directed by Harold B. Allen, is a series of linguistic maps describing the dialects of the American Upper Midwest.
-LAUM consists of 800 maps over three volumes, with a map for each linguistic item surveyed.
-Five Midwestern states were studied—Iowa, Nebraska, Minnesota, North Dakota, and South Dakota— along with participants from Manitoba, Ontario, and Saskatchewan.
+The Linguistic Atlas of the Upper Midwest (LAUM) is a linguistic atlas documenting regional dialect variation in the American Upper Midwest, directed by Harold B. Allen.
+LAUM consists of 800 maps published in three volumes between 1973 and 1976, with each map corresponding to a surveyed linguistic item.
+The project studied five Midwestern states: Iowa, Nebraska, Minnesota, North Dakota, and South Dakota.
+It also included a small number of participants from the Canadian provinces of Manitoba, Ontario, and Saskatchewan.
+The atlas has been used to examine 19th-century westward migration patterns and their relationship to regional speech variation.

 Background

-LAUM is the fourth component of the Linguistic Atlas of the United States (LAUS), following the linguistic atlases of the Linguistic Atlas of New England, the Middle and South Atlantic States, and the North and Central States.
-The American Dialect Society formed the Linguistic Atlas Project in 1929 with a vision of creating a uniform Linguistic Atlas of the United States and Canada.
-The project split into independent studies for each region due to a lack of funding, and Harold B. Allen was named director of the Minnesotan atlas.
-Fieldwork for LAUM originated as a study of Minnesota folk speech that would join research for the Linguistic Atlas of the North and Central States (LANCS) but shifted into a study covering additional midwestern states.
-The project, beginning in 1947, would cover linguistic variation from New England and Atlantic English as settlers moved west in the 19th century.
-Linguists from Iowa, North Dakota, and South Dakota contributed to the project through funding and research, and research from South Dakota and Nebraska was obtained by 1955.
-The atlas was published in 1973.
+LAUM is part of the broader Linguistic Atlas Project, a nationwide effort to document American English dialects.
+The American Dialect Society formed the Linguistic Atlas Project in 1929 with a vision of creating a comprehensive linguistic atlas of the United States and Canada.
+The project developed into a series of independent regional studies as fieldwork expanded across different areas and was organized at multiple institutions.

+Harold B. Allen was named director of what initially began as a Minnesota atlas project.
+Fieldwork for LAUM originated as a study of Minnesota folk speech intended to contribute to the Linguistic Atlas of the North Central States (LANCS).
+The project expanded to cover additional Midwestern states, beginning fieldwork in 1947 to document linguistic variation associated with 19th-century settlement and westward migration from New England and the Atlantic states.

+Linguists from Iowa, North Dakota, and South Dakota contributed to the project through funding and research.
+Data collection from South Dakota and Nebraska was completed by 1955, and the three-volume atlas was published between 1973 and 1976.

 Methodology

 Informants

-208 informants were interviewed across 97 Midwestern communities.
-Field workers sorted informants by their education and age into Type I (little formal education and older age), Type II (moderate formal education and middle age), and Type III (high formal education and younger age).
-These dual characteristics were thought to correlate to language variation trends, as older people and people with little formal education were thought to have little language variation over time.
+A total of 208 informants were interviewed across 97 Midwestern communities.
+Fieldworkers categorized informants by education and age into three types: Type I (older speakers with little formal education), Type II (middle-aged speakers with moderate formal education), and Type III (younger speakers with higher levels of formal education).
+These categories were intended to capture social variation in speech and to facilitate comparison across communities.

-US states

-There were 65 informants from 26 Minnesotan communities, 52 informants from 23 Iowan communities, 26 informants from 14 North Dakotan communities, 28 informants from 16 South Dakotan communities, and 37 informants from 18 Nebraskan communities.
+The informant distribution across U.S. states was: 65 informants from 26 Minnesota communities, 52 informants from 23 Iowa communities, 26 informants from 14 North Dakota communities, 28 informants from 16 South Dakota communities, and 37 informants from 18 Nebraska communities.

-Canadian Provinces

-There were five informants from Manitoba, Ontario, and Saskatchewan, Canada.
+Five informants were interviewed from Manitoba, Ontario, and Saskatchewan, Canada.

-Notation

-Field workers used IPA phonetic transcription for their studies.
-Some included additional notation consistent with other linguistic atlases to label forms of data collection.
-For example, c. indicates the subject of study was spoken in natural conversation, r. means the informant repeated their language at the field worker's request, s. shows the informant agreed the form was natural after hearing it suggested by the field worker, and f. means that the response was forced due to the field worker's persistence for data.
+Transcription and notation

+Fieldworkers used IPA-based transcription.
+Additional notation, consistent with other linguistic atlas projects, distinguished forms recorded in conversation (c.), repetitions (r.), suggested forms accepted by the informant (s.), and responses elicited through persistent questioning (f.).

 Questionnaire

 The questionnaire consisted of approximately 800 items answered by each informant.
-The items were divided by linguistic categories of lexicon, syntax, and phonology.
-The categories are spread out between the three volumes, and elements of each category appear in each volume.
+The items covered lexical, grammatical, and phonological variation.
+The categories are distributed across the three volumes, with elements of each category appearing in multiple volumes.